dotnet-presentations/blazor-workshop/docs/08-templated-components.md

 To use the new `TemplatedList` component, we're going to edit `MyOrders.razor`.

 First, we need to create a delegate that we can pass to the `TemplatedList` that will load order data.
-We can do this by keeping the line of code that's in `MyOrders.OnInitAsync` and changing the method signature.
+We can do this by keeping the line of code that's in `MyOrders.OnParametersSetAsync` and changing the method signature.
 The `@functions` block should look something like:

 ```html
 @functions {